The lazy days of summer are here, and now is a great time to get a copy of your credit report and go over it with a fine-toothed comb.

 - Remember to check balances as well.
 Just because the bureau is right that you have an account, it doesn’t mean they’re right in how much you owe.

-5. Should I challenge everything?
+5. Should I challenge everything on my credit report?

 There are websites suggesting you challenge everything on your credit report, even if it’s a valid charge.
 Those websites are not trustworthy, and it is illegal to file a false complaint.